rbb-data/starter/README.md

 Builds and exports the app for deployment on rbb's static server

+### `npm run build:google-cloud && npm run export`

+Builds and exports the app for deployment to Google Cloud

 ### `npm run deploy`

 Runs `build` and `export` and uploads the files to `dj1.app.rbb-cloud.de`.